DRSNJM/drsnjm.github.com/source/_posts/2012-09-03-meeting-2-team-name-creation.markdown

 ### Creating a Team Name

-Finding the concept overly zealous agile and scrum teams rather hilarious the name *Scrum Ninjas* was suggested.
+Finding the concept of overly zealous agile and scrum teams rather hilarious the name *Scrum Ninjas* was suggested.
 However, we were worried that it might be a name that an overly zealous agile and/or scrum team might actual use.
 Not wanting to be confused with people who actually think a name like *Scrum Ninjas*